Pen Studios

-Pen Studios (formerly Pen India Limited) is an Indian film production and distribution company established by Dr. Jayantilal Gada on 31 March 1987.
-Based in Mumbai, it mainly produces and distributes Hindi, Telugu and Tamil films.
+Pen Studios (formerly Popular Entertainment Network) is an Indian film production and distribution company established by Dr. Jayantilal Gada on 31 March 1983.
+Based in Mumbai, it mainly produces and distributes Hindi, Tamil and Telugu films.
 In 1992, the business was restructured under the name Popular Entertainment Network, and began to acquire video rights for movies to be distributed over various media such as video cassettes, satellites, terrestrial platforms, etc. The company subsequently forayed into theatrical and distribution rights of movies.

 In the past few years, Pen Studios has produced films such as Kahaani and Shivaay, with many A-listers, that have been a huge success at the box office.
 The company, now, is also expanding by focusing on producing good regional content.

-Gearing up for the next major growth spurt in the media and entertainment industry, Pen is setting up its own digital media platforms, and will offer unique services at reasonable prices for Indian consumers.

 Pen India Limited launched a new Television Channel named WOW.
-WOW's content library is full of various Bollywood music and old classic Bollywood movies to new Hindi, Gujarati, Hindi dubbed (Telugu, Tamil, Kannada and Malayalam) films, and TV series such as Mahabharat.
+WOW's content library is full of various old and new Hindi film musics and movies to latest Gujarati, Hindi dubbed (Telugu, Tamil, Malayalam and Kannada) films, and TV series such as Mahabharat.